moorepants/dissertation/systemidentification.rst

 - The neuromuscular frequency stays relatively constant just below 30 rad/s, barring the higher variability in the low speed runs.
 - The gains may be reasonably characterized with simple linear relationships.

-.. todo:: Forumlas for the gains and a plot of eigenvalue of forward speed with repect to those formulas for the closed loop system.
-Make sure you no where the L-P model numbers are.
-Maybe make them explicit again in this section.

-.. todo:: Plot of gains versus speed (theorectical) for the L-P model instead of the whipple model.

 Loop Shaping
 ~~~~~~~~~~~~